jennifer-powell/Financial-and-Voting-Analysis/README.md

 - Greatest Increase in Profits: 2/1/2012, $1926159
 - Greatest Decrease in Profits: 9/1/2013, $-2196167

-## These are the results for the PyPoll Analysis:
+## Results for the PyPoll Analysis:

 ## Election Results
 ---------------------